EricLee0224/awesome-nerf-editing/README.md

   - [Tool 2 name and link]
   - ...

-## Contributing [Stay Tuned☕]
+## Contributing

 We welcome contributions to expand and improve this collection.
 If you have relevant resources to share or want to collaborate on this project, please follow these guidelines:

 1. Fork this repository.
 2. Add your resources to the appropriate sections in the README.
-3. Commit your changes: `git commit -m 'Add some resources'`.
+3. Commit your changes.
 4. Push to the branch: `git push origin master`.
 5. Submit a pull request.

-Please ensure that the resources you contribute are relevant to 3D aware editing techniques.
+Please ensure that the resources you contribute are relevant to NeRF-based editing techniques.

 ## License